 “Girl, I was doing that song tonight.”

-For the audience, the drag queens create a space, in which nothing is as it is in the “real world”.
-At the same time, they are challenging all of us to shift our views on defining the terms.. male and female, feminine and masculine.
-It is my hope that through my photographs, one willsee how easily there is a fusion of male and female within all of us, and that the “self” lies along a continuum.
+For the audience, the drag queens create a space, in which nothing is as it appears.
+She is a magician…sexual smoke and feminine mirrors.
+At the same time, they are challenging all of us to shift our perception of male and female, beyond rigid biological classification.
+Is it only in the chromosomes?
+“Does it matter how one defines themselves sexually?”
+My intention with this body of work is to initiate a dialog as it relates to a possible fusion of male/female within all of us, and that the “self” lies along this continuum.

 All photographs have been shot with DLSR camera, and some manipulation completed within lightroom and photoshop.